Elenalvanova/AutoCodepage/README.md

 # History

+v1.2.2 - July 2018
+- fixed: Entry of JavaScript in language combobox uses deprecated language id.
+This fix is mandatory after upgrading to Notepad++ v7.5.7 or higher.

 v1.2.1 - August 2017
 - enhanced: Language names get retrieved fully dynamical, no plugin update required after additional languages have been added to Notepad++.